ProvableHQ/leo/docs/rfc/001-initial-strings.md

 We add a new scalar type, `char` for characters.
 In accord with Leo's strong typing, this new type is separate from all the other scalar types.
-Type casts (a future feature of Leo) will be needed to convert between `char` and other types.
+Explicit constructs will be needed to convert between `char` and other types.

 The set of values of type `char` is isomorphic to the set of Unicode code points from 0 to 10FFFF (both inclusive).